Things to do in Landour (near Mussoorie), Uttarakhand

 Best time to visit Landour or Weather in Landour:

 Owing to the pleasant climate throughout the year, Landour can be visited at any time of the year.
-Most people visit Landour in summer to escape scorching heat prevalent in other parts of India.
+Most people visit Landour in summer (April to Jun) to escape scorching heat prevalent in other parts of India.
 While there are others who prefer visiting Landour in winters to enjoy the snow.
 However note that depending on the amount of snow, the road to Landour could be blocked as cars would slip in snow filled slopes leading to Landour.
 If you wish to enjoy the peace and quietness of the town, visit Landour on any weekday especially in winter (Oct - Feb).
 You may even be lucky to spot the winter-line towards the horizon.
 Not that weekends are too crowded or noisy; Landour is always quiet.
 But on weekends you might find just a few more vehicles and people.
+Except few months in summer, it would be advisable to carry a shrug to winter jacket based on which month you choose to travel.

 History of Landour: